 Book Editing and Formatting

 $10 per 1K

-Our book editing service provides copy editing and proofreading.
-A copy edit is a sentence-level edit that looks at grammar, punctuation, clarity, dialog, tense, redundancies and general readability.
-We also provide developmental notes if/when we spot something outside the scope of a copy edit and proofread.
+Our most popular service is line editing, which is a sentence-level edit that looks at grammar, punctuation, clarity, dialog, tense, redundancies and general readability.
+We also provide developmental notes if/when we spot something outside the scope of a line edit.

 We provide two Word documents.
 One with changes shown with Word’s change tracking feature and one with changes applied.